 In my spare time I enjoy fishing.
 Gu Feng depicts his fishing experience in a poem, "In the mist that shrouds the valley, by the stream that reflects the lush green bamboos and shiny red flowers, stood I in soft breeze, fishing in quietness.
 At dusk, I listened to the rain dripping on the pavilion.
-At dawn, I, holding an umbrella, in blue robe, walked in solitude along the stony path."
+At dawn, I, in a blue robe, holding an umbrella, walked in solitude along the stony path."

 Beautiful!
 But I am not the poet.
 The fun of fishing to me is in the bite, without which the relaxing scenery is not enough to make me content.
 The disposition of the fish is elusive.
 In some days I don't catch any.
 In most days two or three fish an hour is normal.
 But sometimes the fish suddenly scramble to snatch.
 You toss the lure, and they jump up to bite.
 One after another you can catch dozens in an hour.
 This happens only few times a year.
 My fancy for fishing, in addition to the soothingness of nature, comes mainly from the temptation of such miracles.
 The addiction, therefore, is in the hope.
 In reality miracles are rare.